Sonny Bill Williams Earmarked As Potential Opponent For Mike Tyson Return

 Tyson has been training for the last three weeks under MMA coach Rafael Cordeiro, and has received his first offer for a potential bout in Australia.

-Speaking to The Daily Mail, promoter Brian Amatruda outlined that he would hold Tyson’s return in Australia and earmarked former rugby league players Barry Hall and Paul Gallen as well as Williams as potential opponents for his return.
+Speaking to The Daily Mail, promoter Brian Amatruda outlined that he would hold Tyson’s return in Australia and earmarked former AFL player Barry Hall and ex-rugby league star Paul Gallen as well as Williams as potential opponents for his return.

 Amatruda also explained that he would offer Tyson $1million, for the bout.